gooofy/aqb/help/IFFSupport.md

 	* scid: screen id - if given, colors will be applied to it
 	* pMETA: pointer to metadata
 	* pPalette: pointer to a palette
+    * cont: if TRUE, allocate bitplanes in a continous memory area suitable for BOBs

 Example: